Can Psychological Safety Improve Construction Safety?

 So, what does psychological safety mean?
 In Amy Edmondson’s own words, “the concept refers to the experience of feeling able to speak up with relevant ideas, questions, or concerns.”
 In a psychologically safer work environment, people show more willingness to “speak up, offer ideas, ask questions without the fear of being punished or embarrassed.”

-Since the introduction of the concept more than 20 years ago, much research on done on the impact of psychological safety in various organizations.
+Since the introduction of the concept more than 20 years ago, much research has been done on the impact of psychological safety in various organizations.
 In The Fearless Organization, a book I highly recommend, Amy tells stories of Pixar, Bridgewater Associates, Eileen Fisher, and Berry-Wehmiller and how psychological safety helps them excel at what they do.
 Add to those stories a highly publicized 5-year study done at Google, and you are left with little doubt that psychological safety plays a significant role in the effectiveness of an organization.
 The study found psychological safety to be “far and away the most important” of the five different team dynamics studied.
 But for those of us who are focused on improving workplace safety may wonder, how does psychological safety make a difference?

 In her book, Amy narrates several stories of high-profile accidents.
 In the case of the KLM - Pan Am accident in 1977, the space shuttle Columbia accident in 2003, and the Asiana Airlines accident in 2013, Amy cites evidence of lack of psychological safey leading up to the accidents.
 In the case of the US Airways incident in 2009 and the second Fukushima Daini nuclear power in the aftermath of the 2011 tsunami, Amy cites evidence of psychological safety as a contributing factor in avoiding what could have been more serious outcomes.
 Granted, these are not typical construction safety incidents, but they illustrate the importance of psychological safety in producing safer outcomes.
 They also beg the question, how effective can psychological safety be in improving construction safety incidents, large or small?